Randy Kraft: Grand Rapids and return to Portland

 The Amway Grand Plaza Hotel.
 Kraft encountered Dennis Alt and Christopher Schoenborn at this hotel on December 7, 1982.

 Two days after his arrival in Grand Rapids, Kraft encountered cousins Dennis Alt and Christopher Schoenborn at a seminar in the Amway Grand Plaza Hotel.
 Kraft was seen talking with the pair in the hotel's reception area shortly before midnight.
 Their bodies were discovered on December 9 in an open field close to the hotel.
-Both victims had been plied with alcohol and Valium before their sodomy and murder, and the bodies had been arranged in sexually suggestive positions.
-Alt, aged 24, had died of asphyxiation, whereas Schoenborn, aged 20, had been strangled to death with his belt.
-In addition, a ballpoint pen had been inserted into Schoenborn's urethra before his murder.
-Both victims were recorded upon Kraft's scorecard in a single entry reading "GR2".
+Both victims had been plied with alcohol and Valium before being sodomized and murdered, and their bodies had been arranged in sexually suggestive positions.
+Alt, 24, had died of asphyxiation, and Schoenborn, 20, had been strangled to death with his belt.
+A ballpoint pen had been inserted into Schoenborn's urethra before his murder.
+Both victims were recorded on Kraft's scorecard in a single entry reading "GR2".
 A set of keys belonging to Schoenborn, plus Silveira's military jacket, were left by Kraft in the hotel.
 (Note: Kraft had resided in the Amway Grand Plaza Hotel throughout his business trip to Grand Rapids.
 He provided a false address when registering at the hotel.)

 On December 8, Kraft traveled from Michigan to Portland.
 Within twenty-four hours of his return to Oregon, he had killed a 19-year-old hitchhiker named Lance Taggs.
-Taggs had last been seen hitchhiking from the city of Tigard to the home of a relative in Los Angeles on December 8.
-His body was discovered the following day, discarded alongside a rural road in Clackamas County, close to where the body of Whitcher had been found just two weeks earlier.
+Taggs had last been seen hitchhiking from the city of Tigard, Oregon to the home of a relative in Los Angeles.
+His body was discovered the following day alongside a rural road in Clackamas County, close to where the body of Whitcher had been found two weeks earlier.
 As with Alt and Schoenborn, Taggs had consumed alcohol and Valium before his murder, although Taggs had died of suffocation caused by a sock thrust into his trachea.